18F/Modular-Contracting-And-Agile-Development/pages/projects/tenant-satisfaction-survey.md

 ---
 ## What is the issue?

 The General Service Administration (GSA)’s Public Buildings Service (PBS) owns or leases over 9,600 assets, with more than 370 million square feet of space for over a million federal employees.
 Each year, PBS sends Federal employees the Tenant Satisfaction Survey (TSS), the results of which help determine Federal facilities strategy.
-In 2014, PBS collaborated with SBST to simplify the survey and test different messages and methods for launching the survey, with the goal of increasing response rates.

 ## What is the insight?